immersive-web/model-element/explainer.md

 <!-- Diagram of the coordinate space -->

-The initial `entityTransform` is set to center the view on the `boundingBoxCenter`, set back by `boundingBoxExtent.z/2` so that the element resides entirely within the portal, and to fit the `boundingingBoxExtent` within the visible view.
-That is, to set a uniform scale such that the `boundingBoxExtent.y` fits within the model's portal height, and the `boundingBoxExtent.x` fits within the model's portal width.
+The initial `entityTransform` is set to center the view on the `boundingBoxCenter`, set back by `boundingBoxExtents.z/2` so that the element resides entirely within the portal, and to fit the `boundingingBoxExtents` within the visible view.
+That is, to set a uniform scale such that the `boundingBoxExtents.y` fits within the model's portal height, and the `boundingBoxExtents.x` fits within the model's portal width.
 <!-- Diagram of the default/autofit scale -->